Central Park Zoo: 1960s and 1970s

-Renovations
+1980s renovation

-After fifteen years of sporadic conversations, the administration of mayor Ed Koch and the New York Zoological Society (renamed the Wildlife Conservation Society, or WCS, in 1993) signed a fifty-year agreement in April 1980, wherein the Central Park, Prospect Park, and Queens Zoos would be administered by the Society.
+The administration of mayor Ed Koch and the New York Zoological Society (renamed the Wildlife Conservation Society, or WCS, in 1993) signed a fifty-year agreement in April 1980, wherein the Central Park, Prospect Park, and Queens Zoos would be administered by the Society.
 They proposed renovation plans for all three zoos in 1981.
 The Central Park Zoo's renovation plan called for the demolition of five of the six structures around the sea lion pool (except for the Arsenal), as well as new classrooms and auditoriums for students, and a snack bar to replace the zoo's concessions.
 The New York Times reported that "the caging of these animals in inadequate spaces has long enraged animal lovers."
 Starting in November 1982, the Central Park Zoo's animals were temporarily moved to other zoos while construction was ongoing.
 Most of the large animals were permanently rehoused in larger, more natural spaces at the Bronx Zoo.
 The zoo had three "problem animals" that few other zoos wanted to take, but even they found homes.